SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/01-Streams.md

 ## Guidelines

-There is a zipped folder with resources for all exercises, that you need to use.
+There is a zipped folder with resources for all exercises that you need to use.

-For each exercise submit only the **output** of your program, **not the code**.
+Submit only the **output** of your program, **not the code**.

 ## Examples